 Exostoses of the Outer Ear Canal - Surfer's Ear

-Exostoses are bony growths in the medial part of the external ear canal.
-They are benign and aren't true neoplasms (unlike osteomas).
+Exostoses are benign, bony overgrowths in the medial part of the external ear canal.
+They are not true neoplasms (unlike osteomas).
 Instead, they are overgrowths of compact bone caused by stimulation by cold water.
-The more exposed a person is to cold water the more likely exostoses will develop.
+The more exposed a person is to cold water, the more likely exostoses will develop.

 The diagram below shows a normal canal on the left and a canal with bony exostoses on the right.